 8. Gaeng Ped Gai (Red Curry with Chicken)

 Huge amounts of fresh or dried red Asian chilies are crushed with garlic, shallots, blue ginger, and lemongrass.
 Together, these ingredients form the base of the red curry paste.
-The chicken breast slices obtain a nice strong red curry flavor before being mixed with the creamy coconut milk.
+The chicken breast slices obtain a nice strong red curry flavor before being mixed with creamy coconut milk.
 Eggplant, mushrooms, or tomatoes are added and simmered slowly in the coconut milk.
 A nice touch of fresh kaffir lime and sweet basil leaves give balance to the creamy curry scent and the dish is served with steamed jasmine rice.

 9. Gaeng Keow Wan Gai (Green Curry with Chicken)